A remote coastal retreat offering top-notch service plus modern and spacious accommodation

 We are ABTA bonded and independent so we have access to a huge range of flight and accommodation options.
 Our after sales service means you are completely looked after from start to finish as well.
 So, to start your next holiday search with Designer Travel, simply complete the enquiry form or give us a call – we’ll be delighted to help.

 Time Difference: GMT +10 hours

 Currency: Australian Dollar

-As with most of Australia, Tasmania is perfect for outdoor activities.
-The climate is perfect, and the scenery is mesmerising.
-There are outdoor activities to suit all levels of fitness and experience, whether it be on land, in the sea, or in the air, Tasmania has something to offer you.
-Examples of activities include walking and hiking trails, mountain biking, sailing, fishing and golf.
+As with most of Australia, Tasmania is perfect for outdoor activities as the climate is wonderful and the scenery is mesmerising.
+There are activities to suit all levels of fitness and experience, whether it be on land, in the sea or in the air, Tasmania has something to offer you including walking and hiking trails, mountain biking, sailing, fishing and golf.